Generic selectors

-This post explores the top ten most expensive stadiums ever built – and some of the figures are just astounding!
+This article presents the top ten most expensive stadiums ever constructed, highlighting some truly remarkable numbers!

 Top ten most expensive stadiums in the world

-The world's most expensive stadiums are mega structures that vary in size and design.
-Most importantly, the huge amounts of money that have gone into constructing some of these stadiums is mind-boggling.
-In most cases, the cost of building these stadiums runs into hundreds of millions of dollars, with some surpassing the billion mark.
+The most expensive stadiums in the world are large structures that come in different sizes and designs.
+The amounts of money spent on building these stadiums are astonishing.
+In many cases, the cost of construction is hundreds of millions of dollars, and some even exceed a billion dollars.

 London Stadium: £486 million

 London Stadium was purpose-built for the 2012 Olympics, which were, of course, held in London.
-The stadium was built for the grand price of £486 million, which comes in at around £679 adjusted for inflation in today’s money.
+The stadium cost £486 million to build.
+This amount is about £679 million when adjusted for today’s inflation.

 Although the stadium was constructed for this massive sporting event, it is now home to West Ham United, with a capacity of up to 60,000 spectators when full.
-It’s not like West Ham would always occupy the stadium post-Olympics, however, as other clubs such as Tottenham Hotspur also wanted the ground for themselves.
+West Ham would not be the only club using the stadium after the Olympics, as Tottenham Hotspur also sought to claim it for themselves.

 Allianz Arena: £500 million